bediger4000/interviewquestions/README.md

 * [Job scheduler](https://github.com/bediger4000/jobscheduler)
 * [Markov chain](https://github.com/bediger4000/markov-chain)

-I've tried to either solve them in a uniqure or lesser-known fashion, or explore them more fully.
+I've tried to either solve them in a unique or lesser-known fashion, or explore them more fully with alternate solutions.
 I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what an interviewer could legitimately expect from a developer in an interview, and why.